 Privately owned XG Sciences manufactures and sells xGnP Graphene Nanoplatelets.
 As a result, the nanoplatelets are ideal for a number of applications, including printed electronics.

 POSCO, a multinational steelmaker based in South Korea, holds a significant stake in XG Sciences and offers a way for those interested in graphene investment to get a foot in the door.

 14. ZEN Graphene Solutions (TSXV:ZEN)

 With over C$2 million in funding received by the Canadian government, ZEN Graphene Solutions applies its core research operations to developing industrial quality graphene.
 Utilizing its interest in the Albany graphite deposit, the company is developing graphene solutions for concrete and composite materials, ultimately for mass production.

 What the company marks as a distinguishing factor is its unique graphite mining discovery that was made in 2011.
 Located in northern Ontario, the Albany graphite deposit is among the only high-purity deposits discovered in the world.

 Private graphene companies

 The graphene stocks listed above are by no means the only graphene-focused companies out there, especially in terms of the private space.
-Investors interested in graphene investment would do well to keep an eye on these private companies: 2D Carbon Tech, ACS Material, Advanced Graphene Products, Anderlab Materials, Graphene Platform and Graphenea.
+Investors interested in graphene investment would do well to keep an eye on these private companies focused on graphene technology: 2D Carbon Tech, ACS Material, Advanced Graphene Products, Anderlab Materials, Graphene Platform and Graphenea.